cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/first_service/local_hello_world_example.md

 This example demonstrates a simple deployment of local HTTP server with a hello-world page on it.

-Cloudify allows for multiple user interfaces.
-In this tutorial we will demonstrate the usage of Cloudify management console (web UI) and the Cloudify command line interface (CLI).

-The following steps demonstrate firstly the **CLI approach**, while the last section demonstrates **the web UI** approach.

 ## Prerequisites
 This example expects the following prerequisites: